AlexPlec/NodeConsoleGames/README.md

 # NodeConsoleGames
- Games in console using node.js to run projects, read readme in a separate folders
+Games in console using node.js

+readme files in separate folders